lightninglabs/lndinit/docs/data-migration.md

    This version introduced an optimized revocation log storage system that reduces the storage footprint.
 All channels will be automatically migrated to this new format when the setting is enabled.
+6. If you have ever run the watchtower client you need to make sure before starting the migration that you either activate it again and restart LND so that the db is up to date (the newest migrations have been applied) or you delete the `wtclient.db` manually so that the migration can proceed successfully because you do not plan to use the wtclient anymore.
-6. Start `lnd` normally, using the flags mentioned above but not yet changing any database backend related configuration options.
+7. Start `lnd` normally, using the flags mentioned above but not yet changing any database backend related configuration options.
 Check the log that the database schema was migrated successfully, for example: `Checking for schema update: latest_version=XX, db_version=XX`.
 This relates to the